crickets-and-comb/comb_utils/README.md

 First build and activate the env before installing this package:

     $ make build-env
-    $ conda activate reference_package_py3.12
+    $ conda activate comb_utils_py3.12

-Note, if you don't have Python installed, you need to pass the package name directly when you build the env: `make build-env PACKAGE_NAME=reference_package`.
+Note, if you don't have Python installed, you need to pass the package name directly when you build the env: `make build-env PACKAGE_NAME=comb_utils`.
 If you have Python installed (e.g., this conda env already activated), then you don't need to because it uses Python to grab the package name from the `setup.cfg` file.

 Then, install this package and its dev dependencies: